Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney who drafts and negotiates prenuptial and postnuptial agreements for men across the Oklahoma City metro.
-His practice handles high-asset prenups, business valuation, separate property documentation, and the procedural standards that keep agreements enforceable in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He drafts and negotiates prenuptial and postnuptial agreements for men across the Oklahoma City metro.
+His practice handles high-asset prenups, business valuation, and separate property documentation.
+He also handles the procedural standards that keep agreements enforceable in Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721